-Shortly after, we climbed up the stairs to a small, secret looking room.
+Shortly after, we climbed up the stairs to a small, secret-looking room.
 Finding our seats around a table (more food and water bottles), the conversation quickly centered around his music videos, starting with his first solo project, Layers.

 -She dances the lyrics.

-Layers is filmed inside an industrial style room, complete with a glass roof and concrete walls.
+Layers is filmed inside an industrial-style room, complete with a glass roof and concrete walls.
 And Chris?
 He sings a raw, yet hauntingly beautiful song in the company of the dancer, dressed in white. -She kind of dances the lyrics, he said.

 …more American than Norwegian.

 Chris is right.
 Here We Go Again is nothing like Layers.
 It’s a video filled with action.
 Chris plays a robber who’s having second thoughts.
 It starts with a preview, showing the upcoming events.
 Nice touch.
 It also includes a dialog in Norwegian with English subtitles.
-During the conversation – it takes place in a car before Chris and his girl decides to rob a store – the music is put on hold.
+During the conversation – it takes place in a car before Chris and his girl decide to rob a store – the music is put on hold.
 Nice touch, again.